DEFINITION OF RPL

 Credit is granted when the candidate's knowledge and skills match the learning outcomes for the specified modules.

 Once you have been accepted as an RPL candidate, you will either do a challenge examination and/or be asked to compile a portfolio of evidence to support your application.
-EQASA assessors will decide whether you will write a challenge examination or a portfolio, according to general assessment criteria and the nature of the specific module.
+EQASA assessors will decide whether you will write a challenge examination in addition to submitting a portfolio, according to general assessment criteria and the nature of the specific module.
 A panel of assessors will assess your evidence and will recommend or decline credit.
 Credits obtained through RPL are recorded on your transcript of results.

 What if credit is declined?